 Not a reader, more of a listener?
 Check out our podcast here.

-Usually, travel insurance covers:
+Traditionally, travel insurance covers:

 There are so many types of travel insurance, so we’re going to chat through some of the common ones.

 We’ve seen this a lot!
 People assume that because they have their credit card, they’re covered for insurance.
 Without actually checking what you’re covered for, what you try to claim back might not be approved.
-Usually, there are excess fees you will have to pay before filing a claim, and there are specific exclusions in these policies.
+Usually there are excess fees you will have to pay before filing a claim, there are specific exclusions in these policies.

 This type of insurance is directly from an insurance provider, meaning there isn’t a middleman getting involved.
-It often means you won’t always get the best deals, because you have to go in and bat for yourself, or take whatever is offered to you point-blank.
+It often means you won’t always get the best deals, because you have to go in and bat for yourself, or take whatever is offered to you point blank.